General Terms & Conditions of Sale and Delivery (T&Cs)

 § 5 Place of Fulfillment, Shipping, Packing, Transfer of Risk, Acceptance

-(2) The method of shipment and the packing are subject to the responsible discretion of HPC.
-Any markings that may have been made must not be removed.
+(2) If shipment of the goods is agreed, the type of shipment and the packaging are subject to the dutiful discretion of HPC.
+Labels installed may not be removed.

-(3) The risk is transferred not later than with the handing over of the supplied object (where the starting of the loading process is decisive) to the shipping agent or freight forwarder or third party appointed for carrying out the shipment.
+(3) The risk of accidental loss and accidental deterioration is transferred not later than with the handing over of the supplied object (where the starting of the loading process is decisive) to the shipping agent or freight forwarder or third party appointed for carrying out the shipment.
 This also applies if partial shipments are made or HPC has taken on other services (e.g. shipment); so also for freight prepaid shipments or shipments with free delivery.
-If the shipment or hand-over is delayed owing to a circumstance for which the customer is responsible, the risk is transferred to the customer from the day on which HPC is ready for shipment and has notified the customer.
+If the shipment or hand-over is delayed owing to a circumstance for which the customer is responsible, the risk of accidental loss and accidental deterioration is transferred to the customer from the day on which HPC is ready for shipment and has notified the customer.

 (5) The customer bears the storage costs after the transfer of risk.
 In case of storage by HPC, the storage costs will be 0.25% of the invoice amount of the supplied goods to be stored for every elapsed week.
 The right to enforcement and demonstration of other or lower storage costs is reserved.